chrdebru/r2rml-tutorial/README.md

 | M50 Dublin Airport | ... | National Roads Authority | 53.4096411069945 | -6.22759742761812 |
 | Dublin Airport | ... | Met Éireann | 53.4215060785623 | -6.29784754004026 |

 Note that the column "Weather_Reading" contains URLs in the file.
 We have omitted those for brevity.
 We will transform the contents of this CSV file into RDF using the [GeoSPARQL](https://www.opengeospatial.org/standards/geosparql).
 In GeoSPARQL, there is a distinction between features and geometries.
-Features are the "things" that one can represent on a map, and geometries are the way those things are represented using points, lines, polygons, etc. For each record in our CSV we thus have information on weather stations (the feature) and the longitude and latitude that constitute a point on a map (the geometry).
+Features are the "things" that one can represent on a map, and geometries are the way those things are represented using points, lines, polygons, etc. For each record in our CSV file, we thus have information on weather stations (the feature) and the longitude and latitude that constitute a point on a map (the geometry).
 Features and geometries are connected using the `geo:hasGeometry` predicate.

 Before we start, we will first create the configuration file for our R2RML-F engine.
 The contents of that file, which we call `weather-config.properties` is as follows: